Virus fears creep into tourism sector as summer nears

-With summer travel season fast approaching, the Lake Geneva tourism industry already is experiencing cancellations because of fears of the coronavirus.
+With summer travel season fast approaching, the Lake Geneva tourism industry already is experiencing cancelations because of fears of the coronavirus.

 Industry leaders are holding out hope that the virus episode runs its course and that life returns to normal before the tourism season kicks off on Memorial Day.